covaissvel/RestAssuredFundamentals/README.md

-# RestAssuredFundamentals - Training Course code
+# RestAssuredFundamentals

-This is all of the code used in my Udemy video series - REST Assured Fundamentals
+Contains RESTAPI tests using various classes in RestAssured library